GaneshThiru/angularPatterns/README.md

     ```javascript
     // constants.js

-    /* global toastr:false, moment:false */
+    /* creating application level constant value for company Id as 2 */
     (function() {
         'use strict';

         angular
             .module('app.core')
-            .constant('moment', moment);
+            .constant('company Id', '2');
     })();
     ```

 ## Difference between Values and Constants

-*Value*     : can be re-assigned anywhere in the application after decleration.
+*Value*     : 'can be re-assigned' anywhere in the application after decleration.
-*Constants* : can't be re-assigned in the application after decleration.
+*Constants* : 'can't be re-assigned' in the application after decleration.

 ###### [Style [Y241](#style-y241)]